hebcal/hebcal-js/README.md

 Hebcal JS is currently at version 2.0.
 It is approximately equivalent to Hebcal C 3.14.
 I (Eyal) did not write Hebcal JS 1.0.
 2.0 is a nearly-complete rewrite of it.

-The version documented here is 2.1.0 alpha.
+The version documented here is 2.1.0 beta.

 ## Contributors